hyominchoi/ComputerVision_in_AutonomusVehicleEngineering/CarND-Behavioral-Cloning-P3/README.md

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---

-### Files Submitted & Code Quality
+### Files Submitted to Udacity & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. List of all required files.
+They can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model